Kristfur/lawnscapes-landscaping/README.md

 Testing was focused on the following:
 - All image elements had an alt description for a screen reader to read out
-- All forms have lebels for each input for a screen reader to read out
+- All forms have labels for each input for a screen reader to read out
 - All links to external pages have proper aria labels
 - Color contrast for text meets the minimum ratio